OneStop

 Gain Points

-• A tool that helps passengers self-serve fare top-ups and balance checks
+• A self-service tool for fare top-ups and balance checks

 • Fewer rider complaints about delays, missed stops, or unclear routes